 Usha is a regular session chair for many international conferences namely EurOMA, POMS and OR Society, India.
 She has been a scientific committee member of the prestigious European Operations Management Association (EurOMA) since 2013.
 Usha delivers special lectures on collaborative supply chains and sustainability in conferences and workshops.
 Usha is a Chartered Member in the Chartered Institute of Logistics and Transport.

 Usha’s research interests includes supply chain collaboration for sustainability, role of collaboration in SMEs’ performance, Collaborative Planning Forecasting and Replenishment (CPFR), value of information sharing and forecasting, e-commerce, RFID, Big Data, retail customer behaviour and loyalty in the contexts of service and operations.
 Usha’s case-based research are focussing on recycling, upcycling and Verbund concepts.
 She uses case studies and quantitative approaches such as Structural equation modelling, simulation, AHP and SERVQUAL in research and analysis.
 She has published in leading journals such as International Journal of Production Economics, International Journal of Operations and Production Management, Expert Systems with Applications and Omega: The International Journal of Management Science.

 Some of her research work obtained high honours such as the ‘Highly Commended Award’ at the Emerald Literati Network Awards for Excellence in 2012 and 2018.
 She obtained funding for her research projects from the British Council, the British Academy, Newcastle Business School and the Nottingham City Council.

 Usha is an external supervisor for PhD students in the University of Bedfordshire and external examiner for Northumbria University.
 Her students are presently working in the areas such as Chinese SMEs’ collaborative relationships, e-supply chain performance of Chinese companies, and sustainability in food retail sector.

 She is presently holding the following roles of esteem:

 - Scientific committee member of annual conferences of the European Operations Management Association (EurOMA) from 2013 (on going)

-- Fellow of the Higher Education Academy (FHEA) from Feb.
+- Senior Fellow of the Higher Education Academy (SFHEA) from 2020; Fellow of the Higher Education Academy (FHEA) from Feb.
 2014

 - Chartered member of the Chartered Institute of Logistics and Transport (CMILT) from Feb 2011 (life membership).